mekomsolutions/bahmni-distro-haiti/README.md

 * `odoo_config/`
 <br/>The Odoo configuration processed by Odoo Initializer to intialize Odoo with meaningful metadata.
 * `eip_config/`
-<br/>The OpenMRS EIP configuration used for integrating Bahmni with Odoo 14, SENATIE etc...
+<br/>The OpenMRS EIP configuration used for integrating Bahmni with Odoo 14, SENAITE etc...

 #### Building on Mac